ucb-eecs251b/sp22-labs/joules-tutorial/spec.md

 We can further dig into the power profile by exporting the results as cadence's proprietary waveform format `.shm`.
 The below plot shows a snippet of the full simulation with 1ns frames for all registers in the design.
 Notice that this format allows us to see the internal, leakage, and switching power separately.

 <p align="center">
  <img src="figs/power_profile_shm.png" alt="psimv"/>
     <br><em>Fig. 7 - Power profile by category in simvision</em></br>
 </p>

-## Reference Materials
-For more information on Joules and the various features it offers consult the following documents:
-- User Guide: `/share/instsww/cadence/JLS191/doc/joules_ug_cui/joules_ug_cui.pdf`
-- Command Reference: `/share/instsww/cadence/JLS191/doc/joules_cmd_ref_cui/joules_cmd_ref_cui.pdf`

 ## Conclusion
 This tutorial should have given you a brief introduction to Joules and its